ProbstLab/uBin-helperscripts/README.md

 without the version specification.

 For the gem nu, the required version 2.0.1 is not available in public repositories and thus nu.2.0.1 is supplied as the gem file nu-2.0.1.gem along with the wrapper.
-The gem installed by the following command:
+You can find the license for the nu gem at https://github.com/bcthomas/mgnu.
+The gem is installed by the following command:

 $ gem install --local nu-2.0.1.gem